mozilla-services/autograph/tools/makecsr/README.md

 https://mana.mozilla.org/wiki/pages/viewpage.action?pageId=87365053

 ### Putting it all together, practical GCP example
-Using this with GCP, you should have:
+1. Have your keys created in GCP KMS and be sure that your user account has the `cloudkms.signerVerifier` role attached.

-1. A read only libkmsp11-config.yaml file like this
+2. A read only libkmsp11-config.yaml file like this
 ```
 tokens:
   - key_ring: projects/my-project/locations/global/keyRings/my-key-ring